-The right hand side of Fig. 2 depicts the product dissemination facilities of the Sentinel-3 Marine Centre.
-In addition, EUMETSAT will also provide a series of web-based services, which have been developed to support users in the access and exploitation of the Marine data.
+The right-hand side of Fig. 2 depicts the product dissemination facilities of the Sentinel-3 Marine Centre.
+In addition, EUMETSAT will also provide a series of web-based services, which have been developed to support users in the access and exploitation of the marine data.
+It has to be understood that the described data access and user support services strictly follow the related EUMETSAT Copernicus Operational Service Level Specification (SLS, 2016).
+Other Sentinel-3 data and user services, as for example for the Sentinel-3 level-2 land products, are not covered in this paper.

-4.1 EUMETCAST
+4.1 EUMETCast

-- EUMETCAST is a multi-service dissemination system based on standard Digital Video Broadcast (DVB) technology.
-It uses commercial geostationary telecommunication satellites to multi-cast files (data and products) to a wide user community.
-A Onestop-shop delivery mechanism allows users to receive many data streams (not only Sentinel-3) via one low cost reception station.
-EUMETCAST services cover Europe, - Africa and South America, see EUMETSAT website for details of individual data offers in these regions.
+EUMETCast is a multi-service dissemination system based on standard Digital Video Broadcast technology.
+It uses commercial geostationary telecommunication satellites to multicast files (data and products) to a wide user community.
+A one-stop-shop delivery mechanism allows users to receive many data streams (not only Sentinel-3) via one low-cost reception station.
+EUMETCast services cover Europe, Africa and South America.
+See the EUMETSAT website for details on individual data offers in these regions.

-4.2 The Sentinel-3 Online Data Access
+4.2 The Sentinel-3 online data access

-The Sentinel-3 Online Data Archive (ODA) is a mission dedicated online rolling archive containing 1 month of products supporting ftp/http access over the Internet.
-All data products and datasets as described in Sect.
+The Sentinel-3 online data archive (ODA) is a mission dedicated online rolling archive containing 1 month of products supporting ftp/http access over the Internet.
+All data products and data sets as described in Sect.
 2 are available from the ODA.

-5 4.3 The EUMETSAT Data Centre
+4.3 The EUMETSAT Data Centre

-The EUMETSAT Data Centre is multi mission facility providing the long term storage of the complete historical coverage of all EUMETSAT's missions and will also include the data from the Sentinel missions operated by EUMETSAT (S3/4/5/6).
+The EUMETSAT Data Centre is multi-mission facility providing the long-term storage of the complete historical coverage of all EUMETSAT's missions and will also include the data from the Sentinel missions operated by EUMET-SAT (S3/4/5/6).
 Users can browse, order, and retrieve data from EUMETSAT's extensive catalogue of products.
-All data products and datasets as described in Sect.
+All data products and data sets as described in Sect.
 2 are available from the DC.